-Our method is based on the Kloosterman circle method.
-This method has been developed by Kloosterman to prove the local to global principal for quadratic forms in $4$ variables; see~\cite{Kloos}.
-For the purpose of representation of integers by quadratic forms, if the number of variables is 5 or more the classical circle method of ``major and minor " arcs works fine.
+We shall prove Theorem~\ref{main} using a version of the delta method, which in turn is based on the Kloosterman circle method.
+This method was developed by Kloosterman to prove the local-to-global principle for quadratic forms in $4$ variables; see~\cite{Kloos}.
+For the purpose of representing integers by quadratic forms, if the number of variables is 5 or more the classical circle method of ``major and minor" arcs works fine.
 However, for 4 variables it does not work.
-Kloosterman introduced a new method of dissection by Farey sequence (and no minor arcs) which deals with 4 variables.
-The problem of the distribution of integral points on quadrics between different residue classes to a fixed integer $m$ has been studied by Malyshev; see \cite{Malyshev}.
-Malyshev used Kloosterman's method and proved a result about the distribution of integral points of the quadric $F(X)=N$ with 4 or more variables between residue class of an integer $m$.
-An application of our main theorem \ref{main} significantly improves the exponents of $m$ and $N$ in his main theorem for $F(X)$ fixed.
+Kloosterman introduced a new method of dissection by the Farey sequence (with no minor arcs) which deals with 4 variables.

 In our work, the method proves to be decisive in 5 or more variables as it gives the optimal exponent for lifting solutions.
-Our small sets optimal result for $5$ variables depends crucially on the square root cancellation in the exponential sums and also relies on the refinement of the Kloosterman method developed by Duke, Friedlander and Iwaniec that is called delta method; see~\cite{delta}.
+Our optimal result for $5$ variables depends crucially on obtaining square root cancellation in certain exponential sums, and also relies on a refinement of the Kloosterman method developed by Duke, Friedlander and Iwaniec known as the delta method; see~\cite{delta}.
 In the delta method we use a smooth cut off function over the Farey dissections.
-The delta method allows us to use the fast decay of the Fourier transform of the weight function and makes computations handier.
-For proving our main theorem \ref{main}, we are using a version of this method developed by Heath-Brown in \cite{Heat}.
+The delta method allows us to use the rapid decay of the Fourier transform of the weight function and makes computations handier.
+For proving Theorem~\ref{main}, we use a version of this method developed by Heath-Brown in \cite{Heat}.
 In that method we first apply the delta method and then a Poisson summation over the sum of lattice points.
-We briefly describe the new method here and its advantages compared to the classical circle method.

-Assume that we have a smooth bounded function $|F(x_1, \dots, x_d)|\leq T$ defined on a bounded region $U\subset \mathbb{R}^d$ and it takes integral values on the integral points.
-We are interested in counting the integral roots of $F$ inside $U$.
-We write $N$ for the weighted number of the integral roots counted by a smooth weight function $w$ which is compactly supported on $U$.
-Since the function is bounded by $T$, we have the following formula for $N$:

-Following the classical circle method, we collect the fractions $\frac{a}{T}$ which are close to the $\frac{r}{q}$ where $q$ is much smaller than $T$ in to the major arcs and estimate this sum which gives us the main term.
-We give an upper bound for the complement of this set which is the minor arcs.
+Our main innovation is to introduce a special coordinate system in Section~\ref{weightfunction} which is crucial in improving the current bounds on the oscillatory integrals appearing in the delta method.